Social Media Marketing Essentials for Designers Who Hate Marketing

 This is normal.
 Every designer successful on social went through this.
 They pushed through because they understood long-term value.

 This is where design mindset helps — you’re used to iterating based on feedback.
 Apply that to social.
-A/B test like you would with mobile UI UX design.
+A/B test like you would with mobile UI.

 You’ll need to develop some new skills:

-These are way easier than learning marketing from scratch.
+These are way easier than learning traditional social media marketing essentials from scratch.

 Why This Actually Matters for Your Career